+The Wharton EMBA has a 44% acceptance rate, which makes it the most selective executive program.
 Aimed at executives with extensive managerial experience, Wharton’s main EMBA program resides at the University of Pennsylvania, based in Philadelphia.
 The Wharton EMBA also has a San Francisco location, and applicants can choose either the San Francisco or Philadelphia cohort.

 Our team includes several Wharton EMBA (WEMBA) admissions experts.
 Among them is SBC consultant Amy, who worked within EMBA admissions for Wharton and shares her insights in a Q&A about the program below.

 But first, here are a few key highlights about the WEMBA program.

 Well-executed essays are essential for a successful WEMBA application, in addition to a strong GMAT or GRE score, recommendation letters, and possible employer sponsorship.